 At Arcola Elementary School coaches and teachers plan collaboratively to ensure that the materials and programs are aligned to the standards.

-Coaches and CSS in each area in Reading, Mathematics and Science work with teachers to unwrap the benchmarks for better understanding of the content to be taught.
-In addition they use the Content Limits.
-Teachers use the Scope and Sequence to follow the expected curriculum.
-Data is analyzed to plan and implement D.I and extended day based on standards for each subject.
+Coaches and CSS in each area in Reading, Mathematics and Science work with teachers to unwrap the standards for better understanding of the content to be taught.